-Registered are agricultural holdings that have applied for a collective application (formerly MFA!) according to GAP Strategic Plan Application Ordinance - GSP-AV BGBI.
+Registered are agricultural holdings that have applied for a collective application (formerly MFA!) according to CAP Strategic Plan Application Ordinance - GSP-AV BGBI.
 II Nr.
 403/2022 as amended: 403.
-Austrian Federal Ministry of Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management with Rules for the Application of the GAP Strategic Plan (GAP Strategic Plan Application Ordinance - GSP-AV) as amended.
+Austrian Federal Ministry of Agriculture, Forestry, Regions and Water Management with Rules for the Application of the CAP Strategic Plan (CAP Strategic Plan Application Ordinance - GSP-AV).

-Agricultural holdings which have not submitted a summary application have the opportunity to obtain registration by submitting an application.
+Agricultural holdings which have not submitted a summary application (former MFA!) have the opportunity to obtain registration by submitting an application.
 The AMA charges the applicant an appropriate fee for this registration.

 A registered farmer of sustainable raw materials must fulfil these criteria (Art.
-29 of Revised Directive (EU) 2018/2011):
+29 of Directive (EU) 2018/2011):

 - Biofuels, bioliquids and biomass fuels produced from waste and residues derived not from forestry but from agricultural land shall be taken into account only where operators or national authorities have monitoring or management plans in place in order to address the impacts on soil quality and soil carbon.
-Information about how those impacts are monitored and managed shall be reported pursuant to Article 30(3) of the Directive. - Biofuels, bioliquids and biomass fuels produced from agricultural biomass taken into account for the purposes referred to in points (a), (b) and (c) of the first subparagraph of paragraph 1 shall not be made from raw material obtained from land with a high biodiversity value, namely land that had one of the following statuses in or after January 2008, whether or not the land continues to have that status: - (a) primary forest, other wooded land or old growth forest, namely forest and other wooded land of native species, where there is no clearly visible indication of human activity and the ecological processes are not significantly disturbed; and old-growth forest, i.e. forest consisting of native tree species that have developed through natural processes, structures and dynamics that correspond to later stages of development of primary forests of the same species.
-The impact of past human activity is too small to disturb natural processes; - (b) highly biodiverse forest and other wooded land which is species-rich and not degraded, or has been identified as being highly biodiverse by the relevant competent authority, unless evidence is provided that the production of that raw material did not interfere with those nature protection purposes;
+Information about how those impacts are monitored and managed shall be reported pursuant to Article 30(3) of the Directive. - Biofuels, bioliquids and biomass fuels produced from agricultural biomass taken into account for the purposes referred to in points (a), (b) and (c) of the first subparagraph of paragraph 1 shall not be made from raw material obtained from land with a high biodiversity value, namely land that had one of the following statuses in or after January 2008, whether or not the land continues to have that status: - (a) primary forest and other wooded land, namely forest and other wooded land of native species, where there is no clearly visible indication of human activity and the ecological processes are not significantly disturbed; - (b) highly biodiverse forest and other wooded land which is species-rich and not degraded, or has been identified as being highly biodiverse by the relevant competent authority, unless evidence is provided that the production of that raw material did not interfere with those nature protection purposes;